Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Rate forecasts for wide-field surveys

 One can further discern the effects of the BHMF from galaxy-scale effects from the redshift distribution of the observed TDEs.
 In the right-hand panel of Figure \ref{fig:tests} we show the number of TDEs detected vs the median redshift of a given TDE sample.
-Here, the galaxy-scale enhancements and BHMF result in different sample median redshifts for the same yearly number of TDEs.
-We calculate an uncertainty on the sample median by bootstrap resampling a smoothed version of the LSST redshift distribution, and assuming the yield of a $1$~year survey.
-While the difference in median redshift for a given TDE yield is only $0.05$, it is meaningful given the small statistical errors.
-Now, given the annual TDE yield and median sample redshift (and assuming local linearity, $\alpha \approx a + b\log(N_{\rm TDE}) + c z_{\rm median}$) we get a mean uncertainty in BHMF slope $\alpha$ of $0.06$.
-Overall, from a well-understood flux-limited survey in LSST and basic statistical measurements of the TDE redshift distribution, it is possible to strongly constrain the redshift-evolution of the black hole mass function for $M_{\bullet} \leq 10^8 M_{\odot}$.
+Here, the galaxy-scale enhancements and BHMF result in different sample median redshifts for the same annual TDE yield.
+We calculate an uncertainty in the sample median by bootstrap resampling a smoothed version of the LSST redshift distribution, and assuming the yield of a $1$~year survey.
+While the difference in median redshift for a given TDE yield is only $0.05$, it is significant given the small statistical errors.
+Now, given the annual TDE yield and median sample redshift (and assuming local linearity, $\gamma \approx a + b\log(N_{\rm TDE}) + c z_{\rm median}$) we get a mean uncertainty in BHMF slope $\gamma$ of $0.06$.
+Overall, a well-understood flux-limited LSST survey, combined with basic statistical measurements of the TDE redshift distribution, can place strong constraints on the redshift evolution of the BHMF for $M_{\bullet} \leq 10^8 M_{\odot}$.

-In both LSST and Roman, the most expensive but strongest measurement of the BHMF is a full forward model of the TDE redshift distribution using methods such as those presented in this work.
+For both LSST and Roman, the strongest but most expensive measurement of the BHMF is a full forward model of the TDE redshift distribution using methods such as those presented in this work.
 The forward model can then be compared to the observed redshift distribution using a Kolmogorov–Smirnov (K-S) test.
 For the Roman HLTDS TDE sample, which is extremely sensitive to the BHMF and galaxy-level effects, the K-S test is the ideal probe of the BHMF.
 Within an individual redshift bin, the peak luminosity of the TDE optical flare also correlates with the SMBH mass \citep{Mummery2024}, and can further constrain the distribution of black hole masses disrupting stars.
 This is further explored in \cite{Ramsden2025} and can be used to understand the mass function at a given redshift.